discordjs/discord.js/docs/examples.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sends "Hello" to the default Channel_ in the Server_ "My Server".
 Note that this does not require any sort of received message to be activated, however if there are multiple servers with the name "My Server", a random one will be chosen.

+See Cache_ for more details on getting specific objects and resolvables.

 .. code-block:: javascript